Charlotte’s uptown Epicentre faces foreclosure after owner defaults on loan

 The majority of restaurants and other entertainment businesses that were ordered closed at the beginning of the coronavirus pandemic never reopened at Epicentre, including Whisky River, Vida Cantina and Tin Roof.

 Bankruptcy attorney Heather Culp with Essex Richards in Charlotte, who is not involved in the Epicentre lawsuit, said a foreclosure in a case like this possibly could be finished as soon as 60 to 75 days.
-Deustsche Bank can then seek a property buyer without a court order in North Carolina.
+Deutsche Bank could then seek a property buyer without a court order in North Carolina.

 “This does not mean its the death knell for Epicentre,” Culp said, “but time is running short.”